kherock/appmetrics-elk/README.md

 The Node Application Metrics to ELK Connector is licensed using an Apache v2.0 License.

 ### Version
-The current version is 1.0.2
+The current version is 4.0.0-beta.0

+4.0.0 Support Elasticsearch 6 and newer Node.js versions
 1.0.2 Support for new monitoring data
 1.0.1 Support for configurable indexes and addition of applicationName field
 1.0.0 Initial release